JustinBLDang/Personal-Project/README.md

 # Personal-Project
-A little incomplete game that was initially inspired by This War of Mine and Fallout Shelter on the IOS.
+Inspired by This War of Mine and Fallout Shelter on the IOS.

 This was my very first coding project which started in 2019.
 I wanted to use this as an opportunity to set small goals such as getting a character to move, saving data, etc to push myself to become better at something I was genuinely interested in.
-This project also pushed me to try creating art, which today has brought me to a point where I enjoy drawing and studying human anatomy.

 <strong>Currently implemented:</strong>
 1) <strong>2D Camera Controller</strong>; Allows the player to move the camera similar to Fallout Shelter with 1 finger.
 Player can zoom in and out using 2 fingers.